MDHetrick/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis
 ## Overview
-The purpose of this analysis is to use a variety of techniques to evaluate and predict credit risk using a dataset from Lendingclub.
+The purpose of this analysis is to use a variety of techniques to evaluate and predict credit risk using a dataset from LendingClub.

 ## Results
 ### Random OverSampling Model